Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Return a score for matching Japanese name in KANJI ex. 山本 早苗 with a romanized name ex.
-Yamamoto Sanae*
+*Matches a full name in Kanji against a family name and a given name in latin characters.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*